Setting the Sender ID on SMS Messages

 New Zealand Sender ID Rules

 • The Solution: TNZ assigns a Short Code to your account based on your message type (e.g. alerts, reminders, or marketing).
+You can start sending immediately.
+Many customers use a built-in shared Short Code successfully.

 Shared vs. Dedicated Short Codes